-- It is the student's responsibility to be aware of any impending weather situations and to make travel plans should there be a snowfall or snowstorm.
-This might consist of the student making accommodation closer to the location of the seminar. - The fall term examinations in December are written online.
+- It is the student's responsibility to be aware of any impending weather situations and to make travel plans should there be snowfall or snowstorm.
+This might involve the student making accommodations closer to the seminar location. - The term examinations in December and in April are written online.
 Therefore, weather should not be a factor.
 However, in the event of a severe snowstorm with an electrical or power outage, the student must notify the Canadian College of Funeral Service immediately.
-A rescheduling fee will apply and must be paid.
+A rescheduling fee will be applied and must be paid before the examination date.
 The examination(s) that were missed due to an electrical or power outage must be completed prior to the continuation of the course.